sganesh456/test-assignments/README.md

 A test project using the automation tool, [Cypress](https://www.cypress.io/).
 This includes BDD style tests for
 - Opening an Account (SAVINGS/CHECKING)
 - Verification of Account details page
-- Verification of Bill pay funcitonality
+- Verification of Bill pay functionality
 - Verification of Account services section
 - Verification of Balance and transaction table details